-Landscape Design：How to present a grass to you?, 2010
+Landscape Transformation：How to present a grass to you?, 2010

 In the concept of “「Landscape Design：How to present a grass to you?(White paper manifesto of village head election in Da Ci 2014 )」, I reflected on the question concerning the way of how contemporary art blends into the space.
 For art, the path leading to the community contains “possibility” and “construction”.
 They both involve in essence some ethical questions and play a balancing role between the overuse of the arts and the negligence of the local reality, or vice versa.
 Art activities and art workers have problems of positions and the location where art happens begins to get named.
 It is no longer just the ethics of art in a white space in the gallery, art museum or art center.